igopalakri-chwy/chewy-playback/README.md

 As shown on *pages 8–11*:
 - A letter from your pet
 - Highlighted eating and playing habits
-- AI-generated pet personality (e.g., “Joyful Explorer”)
+- AI-generated pet personality (e.g., "Joyful Explorer")
 - Top products and treats of the year
 - Savings from Autoship
 - Fun badges and holiday cards